Jayu8/Audio-Equalizer-/README.md

 # Audio-Equalizer-
 Python  Program for Audio Equalizer
+Note : Using Python 2